MarcoDeTommasi/Higgs-Decay-Chain-and-BackScattering/README.md

 # Higgs-Decay-Chain-and-BackScattering
-Composite pattern application to following the decay chains for the Higgs boson.
+Composite pattern application to follow the decay chains for the Higgs boson.